ARMANDSBROTHER/mp-cite-context/README.md

 ## Goals

-to program a hover over display for references to show context further than date and name.
+To program a hover over display for references to show context further than date and name.
+Specifically indicators of study reliability (good/ relevant journal, Full relevent title, cited by other researchers)

-### Extra goals
+### Side quest

-display chart of distribution of reference dates for publication
+display chart of distribution of reference dates for publication? (this can be a way to hide old debunked evidence, by hiding it behind a 'recent' study)

 ## Working Notes

-API Endpoint that works:
+### API Endpoint that works:

 URL: https://dx.doi.org/10.1210/jc.2017-01658